Clever, Missouri: History

 The next year, surveyors for the Missouri Pacific Railroad laid out a route from Springfield to Crane, Missouri that passed through Clever.
-It was at this same time the plat for Clever was officially surveyed and laid out.
+At this same time, the plat for Clever was officially surveyed and laid out.
 A 300-foot-deep well was drilled for community use and operated by a small gasoline engine until electricity came to Clever in 1928.
-By 1908 the growing town featured many new business spurred by the railroad, including a hotel, lumber yard, photography studio, a bank, movie theater, flour mill, and several mercantile and hardware establishments.
-With this rapid growth residents felt it time to officially organize as a municipality and petitioned the Christian County court, which granted the request and appointed Clever's first board of trustees in February, 1909.
+By 1908, the growing town featured many new business spurred by the railroad, including a hotel, lumber yard, photography studio, bank, movie theater, flour mill, and several mercantile and hardware establishments.
+With this rapid growth, residents felt it was time to officially organize as a municipality, and petitioned the Christian County Court, which granted the request and appointed Clever's first board of trustees in February, 1909.

 In 1910, Clever's first documented population in the United States Census was 248.

 Its location on the railroad meant an opportunity for entertainment not normal for a typical small town of the era.
 A series of Chautauqua events over the course of several summers entertained the residents, as did famed showman and Wild West figure William "Buffalo Bill" Cody in 1913.
-Famed ragtime composer and pianist Blind Boone also performed in concert at the Clever school gym.
-Through the first half of the 20th century the population remained relatively stable around or slightly below 500 residents.
-However between 1990 and 2000 the population nearly doubled from 580 to 1,010., and then more than doubled between 2000 and 2010 rising from 1,010 to 2,139.
+Famed ragtime composer and pianist Blind Boone performed in concert at the Clever school gym.

+Through the first half of the 20th century, the population remained relatively stable, at around 500 residents.
+However, between 1990 and 2000 the population nearly doubled, from 580 to 1,010, and then more than doubled again between 2000 and 2010, from 1,010 to 2,139.

 On May 4, 2003, a series of tornadoes passed by the outer reaches of the town.
 The tornado outbreak resulted in major property damage, numerous livestock deaths, and one human fatality.